mongodb/docs-rust/source/includes/localhost-connection.rst

 purposes, you must complete the following:

 1. :manual:`Install and configure </installation/>` the {+server+}.
-   Select the installation tutorial for your machine and operating system.
+   Select the appropriate installation tutorial for your machine and operating system.

 #.
 After you complete the installation, start the server.